How to Run macOS Sonoma 14 in a Virtual Machine on Windows 10 or Windows 11 using VMware 17 (17.5) Pro

 When the ping is successful, open the Safari web browser on your Mac virtual computer and test your connection by visiting the Google homepage.

-How to Use USB Flash Memory in VM
+How to Use USB Flash Memory

 When you view the contents of your flash memory through My Computer on your Windows 10 host, you can see the folder named Backup created in the VM.